badsyntax/grpc-js-typescript/examples/grpc_tools_node_protoc_ts/README.md

 The [proto compiler](https://www.npmjs.com/package/grpc-tools) and [`grpc_tools_node_protoc_ts`](https://www.npmjs.com/package/grpc_tools_node_protoc_ts) compiler plugin are used to generate JavaScript & TypeScript files from the proto definitions and [`google-protobuf`](https://www.npmjs.com/package/google-protobuf) & [`@grpc/grpc-js`](https://www.npmjs.com/package/@grpc/grpc-js) is used at runtime.

+## Issues with this approach

+The generated server type is incompatible with the gRPC service implementation.
+You'll need to use `// @ts-ignore` when adding the service.

 ## App layout

 - [package.json](./package.json) - Dependencies and node build scripts